developerstephanieb/latex_reference/01_fundamentals/10_cross_referencing.md

 ## The `hyperref` Package

-For clickable references and automatic labels, load the `hyperref` package in the preamble.
+Use the `hyperref` package for clickable references and automatic labels.

 - `\usepackage{hyperref}`: Loads the `hyperref` package, making all references clickable hyperlinks in the PDF output.